Author: Deborah Lewis

 The competitor data import operation (nominally referred to as importing a comps.txt file) allows you to load a list of competitors directly into the racer list of the race you are currently working on.
 The competitor data file is a simple text-based file format, similar in content and layout to the competitor data in the USSA points list file.
 One use of this capability would be to perform race registration entry in a supporting program which can generate the competitor list to be loaded directly into the timing system, so that duplicate data entry is not required in both programs.

-Note: There does not appear to be any corresponding export operation which would enable the competitor list within a race to exported in the comps.txt format.
+enable the competitor list within a race to exported in the comps.txt format.

 The timing data import/export operation uses a simple text-based file format containing the minimal data about a race competitor result (name, bib, class/team, first/second run times, combined time).
 The primary purpose of this interchange format is to enable exchange of the race timing data between the actual timing system used to run the race and another (usually non-timing) version of the software, such as the office system used for race registration and results generation.
 An additional use of the timing data exchange capability is to enable export of race timing result data to supporting programs used for scoring and combined event calculations.